loremod/GenomicFamilyTrioAnalysis/README.md

 <p align="center">
   <img width="600" height="450" src="./output/images/2.PNG"/>
 </p>

 # 📈 Shell Screenshot of show_order_columns.sh
-`show_order_columns.sh` shows the position of each family member sample in the VCF file for every cases evaluated.
+The file `show_order_columns.sh` shows the position of each family member sample in the VCF file for every cases evaluated.
 It is useful to check if they are in the expected order.
 <p align="center">
   <img width="600" height="450" src="./output/images/show_order_columns.PNG"/>
 </p>